cowratt/GH_Midi_Controller/README.md

-# Guitar Hero Midi Synth
+# Guitar Hero Midi Controller
-This package turns an xbox 360 guitar hero controller into a full-blown midi controller complete with chords, pitch-bending, and more!
+This package turns an xbox 360 guitar hero controller into a full-blown midi controller complete with chords, pitch-bending, and all sorts of groovy things!

 ![Controls](/controls.jpg)

 ### WARNING: I am not a music theory expert.
-Please forgive any mistakes that I may have made.
+Please forgive any theory errors.

 ## Getting started
  * `pip install pygame==2.0.0.dev6` (or newer)